KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 In this course we will be focusing on a handful of very common general purpose packages, but the basic steps for installing, loading and managing packages will be the same.

+## Importing data

+In the spirit of keeping our data tidy, create a folder within your project folder called "data-raw".
+You can do this by clicking the "New folder" icon, or using Finder or File Explorer.

+You should have received a file called `combined_tidy_vcf.csv`.
+If not, check with the instructor.
+Save this file to the "data-raw" directory.

 ==== Edited up to here ===

 Now, let's read in the file `combined_tidy_vcf.csv` which will be located in `/home/dcuser/.solutions/R_data/`.
 Call this data `variants`.
 The